-A Certificate of Appropriateness is needed and may be approved by Staff for those items so noted.
+A Certificate of Appropriateness is needed and may be approved at Staff Level for those items so noted.
 This process includes filing an application and notification of adjacent property owners, but does not involve a hearing before the Preservation Commission.